FelixNoessler/GrasslandTraitSim.jl/docs/src/biodiversity_exploratories/calibration_data.md

-# Model calibration for Biodiversity Exploratories
+# Model calibration data from the Biodiversity Exploratories

 ## Input data